W <===

 West:

-103: Solex, French wine bar, was Teresa's, charming, affordable Polish diner
+103: Sidney's Five, American, was Solex, French wine bar; before that Teresa's, charming, affordable Polish diner.

 grocery serving "Little India."